2lambda123/delta_analyser/README.md

 (there is an encrypted version tho').

 I am not a Python expert, but any means, and this is largely a learning exercise for me.

+There are several source files.
+The only one I have done much work on is the calc_delta.py, which works out the overall market exposure.

+I took some data (by hand) from the amazing resource that is [unicorn bay](https://unicornbay.com/tools/asset-correlations).